Pierric Poupet

-Pierric Poupet is a French professional basketball coach and former player who serves as the head coach for LDLC Asvel of the French LNB Elite league.
+Pierric Poupet is a French professional basketball coach and former player who currently serves as the assistant coach for Paris Basketball of the French LNB Elite and the EuroLeague.

 Playing career

 Poupet had a long professional basketball career in France, lasting 18 years from 2002 until his 2020 retirement.
 He was undrafted in the 2006 NBA Draft.

 Coaching career

-Poupet began his coaching career as an assistant coach with LDLC ASVEL before being elevated to head coach in 2024.
+Poupet began his coaching career as an assistant coach with LDLC ASVEL before being elevated to head coach in January 2024.

-In 2024, Poupet received a two year extension with LDLC ASVEL after leading the team to a 6-9 record in the Euroleague.
+On April 17, 2024, Poupet received a two year extension with LDLC ASVEL after leading the team to a 6-9 record in the EuroLeague.

+On June 15, 2026, Poupet was dismissed as head coach of LDLC ASVEL after finishing with a 27-60 record over two and a half seasons.

+On July 22, 2026, Poupet was named as an associate head coach at Paris Basketball under head coach Maxime Lefèvre.